emerald-dao/flownaut/src/lib/content/flownaut/cockroach-remover/readme.md

-Your lover loves bugs but hates cockroaches.
+Your lover adores bugs but hates cockroaches.

-You want to see the surprised look on your lover's face, so you decide to send him cockroaches mixed in with the bugs.
+You want to see the surprised look on your lover's face, so you decide to send them cockroaches mixed in with the bugs.
-However, your lover already knows what you are thinking and is waiting for you to make a contract to remove a cockroach from the insects.
+However, your lover is suspicious and is has prepared a function to remove the cockroaches from the insects.

-Find a way to send your lover cockroaches.
+Find a way to get a cockroach into the `insects` array.

 ```cadence
 pub contract CockroachRemover {
    pub var insects: [String]